Seniors (film)

 Seniors is a 2011 Indian Malayalam-language comedy thriller film directed by Vysakh and written by Sachi-Sethu.
 The plot follows four friends who return to their alma mater as students.
 It stars Jayaram, Kunchacko Boban, Biju Menon, and Manoj K. Jayan.
-The film features a score by Gopi Sundar and songs by Alphons Joseph, Jassie Gift, and Alex Paul.
+The film features songs by Alphons Joseph, Jassie Gift, and Alex Paul and a score by Gopi Sundar.
 The film was released in India and the United Kingdom on 7 May 2011.
-The film was a blockbuster at the box office.
+It was a blockbuster at the box office.